 Juan Salas: Rays pitcher was suspended for 50 games in May 2007 for violating the MLB performance-enhancing drugs policy.

 F.P.
 Santangelo: An infielder from 1995-2001 with the Expos, Giants, Dodgers and A's.
 Linked to Radomski as a purchaser of HGH and steroids.
-Radomski had a canceled check from 2000.
+Radomski had a canceled check from 2000, according to the Mitchell Report.

 Benito Santiago: Former All-Star catcher who played from 1986-2005, he testified to the BALCO grand jury that he received HGH and an injectable steroid from Greg Anderson, according to the San Francisco Chronicle.